Skip to content

 The template

-The Invariant Record template is defined in ADR-009 and draws from the "constraint, not implementation" principle — the Statement describes what must be true, not how to achieve it.
+The Invariant Record template draws from the "constraint, not implementation" principle — the Statement describes what must be true, not how to achieve it.
 The template is customizable via .edikt/templates/invariant.md (see Extensibility).

-Every Invariant Record has six body sections (two optional) plus a directives block.
+Every Invariant Record has six body sections (two optional).
+Compiled directives live in a co-located sidecar (<INV>.edikt.yaml); the prose body carries no in-body directives block in v0.6.0+.

 markdown